JBBenitez/Literature-Roulette/The Great Literary Roullette Checklist.md

- Set up your development environment. - done in java Create a data structure (HashMap or similar) to store genre information. - using sqlite Populate the data structure with genre data, including descriptions and image URLs. - done(no image urls yet) Implement logic to retrieve and display book recommendations based on user preferences (genre, length, age rating, star rating). add a randomization mechanism to select a book recommendation.
+ Set up your development environment. - done in java Create a data structure (HashMap or similar) to store genre information. - using sqlite Populate the data structure with genre data, including descriptions and image URLs. - done(no image urls yet) Implement logic to retrieve and display book recommendations based on user preferences (genre). - done add a randomization mechanism to select a book recommendation.

 Frontend Development: